« March 2007 | Main | May 2007 »

 True one could come up with a system to measure our upgrading of the methodology.
 An example would be going with a team with a winning percentage of .575 or higher off a loss of eight or more.
 The problem is we believe a mental sliding scale combining and most importantly, weighing the two factors works best.
 It allows for a mixing and matching of the two parameters.

 For example, this year as in most years, it would not apply or would only be weighed slightly if we are talking about the bottom three seeds in each conference off a loss.
-There is a reason they are called “mismatches”.
+There is a reason they are called “mismatches” in basketball betting.

 No. 4 versus five and the next three rounds of the playoffs (barring huge first round upsets), it is weighed much heavier.
 Remember we told you the mocker grew conspicuously quieter as the postseason went on.
 Now you know why.